 This guide explains how you can make use of this feature to prevent orders in the staging site from replacing orders on the live site whenever you push a staging site to the live site.
 To do that, follow these steps:

-Enable HPOS on both the live and staging sites:
+Enable HPOS on Both the Live and Staging site:

 Go to (WooCommerce > Settings > Advanced > Features) and check the “Enable the high performance order storage feature” box as in this screenshot on both the staging and live sites.